-Jeffrey A. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101, has supervised the preparation of the scientific and technical information that forms the basis for this MD&A (other than with respect to the work done and results released by First Star and Terra Alaska) and has approved the disclosure herein.
+Jeffrey A. Pontius (CPG 11044), a qualified person as defined by National Instrument 43-101, has supervised the preparation of the scientific and technical information that forms the basis for this MD&A (other than with respect to the work done and results released by First Star and Terra Alaska and the 2011 work done and results released by Ocean Park Alaska) and has approved the disclosure herein.
 Mr. Pontius is not independent of the Company, as he is the CEO and holds common shares and incentive stock options.

-The work program at North Bullfrog was designed and supervised by Russell Myers, President of the Company, and Mark Reischman, Nevada Exploration Manager, who are responsible for all aspects of the work, including the quality control/quality assurance program.
+The work program at North Bullfrog was designed and supervised by Russell Myers (CPG-11433), President of the Company, and Mark Reischman, Nevada Exploration Manager, who are responsible for all aspects of the work, including the quality control/quality assurance program.
 On-site personnel at the project log and track all samples prior to sealing and shipping.
 All sample shipments are sealed and shipped to ALS Chemex in Reno, Nevada, for preparation and then on to ALS Chemex in Reno, Nevada, or Vancouver, B.C., for assay.

-The work program at Chisna was designed and supervised by Russell Myers, the President of the Company.
+The 2010 work program at Chisna was designed and supervised by Russell Myers, the President of the Company.
 On-site personnel at the project photograph the core from each individual borehole prior to preparing the split core.
 On-site personnel at the project log and track all samples prior to sealing and shipping.
 All sample shipments are sealed and shipped to ALS Chemex in Fairbanks, Alaska, for preparation and then on to ALS Chemex in Reno, Nevada, or Vancouver, B.C., for assay.